sasq64/apone/README.md

 Last you include `build.mk` which contains all the targets and logic for building your project given the variables you have defined.

-`build.mk` and `config.mk` are not dependant on each other; if you only want help with configuration in your normal Makefile you can just include `config.mk`, and if you don't care about cross compilation and want to set all flags yourself, you can skip configuration and only include `build.mk`.
+`build.mk` and `config.mk` are not dependent on each other; if you only want help with configuration in your normal Makefile you can just include `config.mk`, and if you don't care about cross compilation and want to set all flags yourself, you can skip configuration and only include `build.mk`.

-This is a minimal for a project makefile that uses this system;
+This is a small makefile for a project that uses this system;

 	# First point to the cpp-mods directory
 	MODULE_DIR = ../cpp-mods